natasabrisudova/Statistical-analysis-for-public-health/README.md

 # Statistical-analysis-for-public-health

-Statistical analysis in R for public health specialization on Coursera.
+My projects from Statistical analysis in R for public health specialization on Coursera.

 1. linear regression
 2. logistic regression